Arbiter1223/Daigaku-Gurashi-Custom-Students/Students/Bunko (A yandere genius, Manami's older sister).md

 Name: Bunko

-Description: A yandere genius, <a href="Manami%20(A%20bullied%20athlete%2C%20Murasaki's%20childhood%20friend).md">Manami</a>'s older sister
+Description: A yandere genius, <a href="Manami%20(A%20bullied%20athlete%2C%20Murasaki's%20childhood%20friend).md">Manami</a>'s older sister.
+Very good friend of <a href="Jolyne%20(An%20idiotic%20Tumblr%20girl%20sterotype).md">Jolyne</a>.

 Author: Aho-chan